Watch Kanye West's 'Donda 2' premiere livestream

 ‘Donda 2’ is slated to arrive shortly after the event in Miami.
 When first announcing the follow-up to last year’s ‘Donda’, Ye said it was being executive produced by Future.

-Over the weekend, West said he had made over $2.2million in Stem Player sales in the first 24 hours after announcing it would be the only way to listen to ‘Donda 2’.
+Over the weekend, West said he had made over $2.2million (£1.6m) in Stem Player sales in the 24 hours following his announcement it would be the only way to listen to ‘Donda 2’.